Sustainable Transportation Planning

 Heather Lands Rezoning, Vancouver

-Rezoning of a 21-acre site centrally located in Vancouver, BC on unceded traditional territories of the Musqueam, Squamish, Tsleil-Waututh Nations (MST).
-Rooted in the processes of reconciliation, the project vision is to recognize the traditions, culture and values of the MST and to create a sustainable new neighbourhood that will be a place to welcome and connect all people for generations to come.
+Rooted in the processes of reconciliation, the project vision is to recognize the traditions, culture, and values of the MST and to create a sustainable new neighbourhood that will be a place to welcome and connect all people for generations to come.
 Pedestrian and bicycle networks form a key component of the sustainable design vision.

 BMO Centre Expansion Mobility Study, Calgary